BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 ```
 The deny by default network policy is there to enforce the zero trust networking or walled garden pattern.
 So we start by denying all then build our allow list.

-You should still have your `hello-world-nginx` deployment and pod(s) up and running from a previous lab.
-If not then fire them up again.
+You should still have your `hello-world-nginx` deployment and pod(s) up and running from the [Resource Management](resource-mgmt.md) lab.
+If not, then create these and/or make sure they are running before you proceed.

 You should also have a service and route pointing to these pods.